 The program has supported the following actions associated with sturgeon since the mid 80's in the Columbia and Snake rivers:

-- 1. Provide a fundamental understanding of the biology, population dynamics and habitat requirements, - 2.
-Estimate the status and productivity of impounded populations;
+1. Provide a fundamental understanding of the biology, population dynamics and habitat requirements,

 4 Based on FY 2015 dollar and a inflation rate of 5%.